.png)

 Sawston Village College is an inclusive, comprehensive 11-16 academy, set on a picturesque open campus, a few miles south of the culturally iconic and aspirational city of Cambridge.
 It was the first purpose-built Village College in England and we are proud of the fact that it is still heralded as a model for community education and remains true to Henry Morris’ founding principles.
 Many members of the local community visit each week to participate in learning, sporting or leisure activities.
 We are also proud to be a founding member of the Anglian Learning Trust, a family of like-minded schools serving over 5500 pupils from ages 3-19 in this region.
 The Trust affords us opportunities to learn from each other, prosper from outstanding leadership development and build strong professional networks to achieve ambitious objectives.

-We are a very welcoming and highly successful school, one in which all staff are valued and all contribute to our strong caring ethos.
-The College is listed in the top ten state secondary schools without a sixth form in the UK (The Sunday Times, 2023).
+We are a very welcoming and highly successful school, one in which all staff are valued, and all contribute to our strong caring ethos.
+The College is named the State 11-16 Secondary School of the Year in The Sunday Times Parent Power list (The Sunday Times, 8 December 2024).
 Pupils are at the centre of all that we do but we can only succeed when all professionals work together, collaboratively and supportively, to ensure a positive, safe and calm learning environment in which all pupils can thrive.
 We ensure our staff have the resources, development and opportunities to fulfil their roles and responsibilities.
-Staff wellbeing is vital to our success and we consider workload and the working environment very carefully.
+Staff wellbeing is vital to our success, and we consider workload and the working environment very carefully.

 School location